We are very lucky to live in an area which is home to a vast array of wildlife including one of the largest seal colonies in the UK.

 Stay well back and keep dogs and children well away, not only can the seal cause you harm, but if you get too close to a young seal pup you may cause it’s mother to abandon it.

-Never attempt to put the seal back in to the sea.
-If it is injured or too tired this can be fatal for the seal, it is likely to be just having a rest and will make it’s way back in to the sea when it is ready.
+Never attempt to put one back in to the sea.
+If it is injured or too tired this can be fatal for them, it is likely to be just having a rest and will make it’s way back in to the sea when it is ready.

-If the seal does look injured and in need of some help, call BDMLR on 01825 765546 who will come and access the seal and if needed, take it back to the aquarium’s Seal Hospital for treatment.
+If it does look injured and in need of some help, call BDMLR on 01825 765546 who will come and access the seal and if needed, take it back to the aquarium’s Seal Hospital for treatment.